kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 If gentle nudging of SIG Leads is not effective in retrieving feedback/confirmation, the Release Notes Team can use a reasonable amount of creative liberty in completing the notes

 ### Clean up and edit the final document
 The confirmed notes are cleaned up and copy edited by the release-notes team to ensure uniform language/style is used.
+The team must make sure that the final document conforms to the [Documentation Style Guide](https://kubernetes.io/docs/contribute/style/style-guide/).

 ### Curate the External Dependencies Section